Ubidots and AWS have partnered to create a pre-built integration allowing users to easily forward sensor data from Ubidots to AWS S3, using Plugins.

 1. Retrieve your AWS Access Keys

-To retrieve your AWS Access Keys, go to your AWS IAM Management console, then click on the “Users” option at the left panel, and follow these steps:
+To retrieve AWS access keys, console you need to create a user, assign it a policy and then create AWS access keys for it.
+Go to your AWS IAM Management click on the “users” option at the left panel, then on add users, and follow these steps:

 2. Creating an AWS S3 Backup Plugin